openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 22: Input 3 - operating mode

 Input 3 - operating mode
+This parameter allows to choose mode of 3rd input (IN3).
+Change it depending on connected device.
 The following option values may be configured -:

 | Value  | Description |